How to Find and Rent an Apartment in New York: A Complete Guide

 Should You Visit NYC Before You Move There?

-Plan on staying with friends or, better yet, stay at an Airbnb (Note: In New York City, Airbnb renters must be aware that local laws prohibit rentals of 30 days or less, unless the permanent resident is living within the same space.) or hotel in the neighborhoods you are most interested so you can familiarize yourself with the area, stores, transportation, and the general vibe.
+Plan on staying with friends, a hotel, or a hostel in the neighborhoods you are most interested so you can familiarize yourself with the area, stores, transportation, and the general vibe.

 You can explore a few different neighborhoods during your stay.